dobrilasunde/Connect-Four/README.md

-# Four-In-A-Row-Game
+# Connect-Four-Game
-Four-In-A-Row game created with C++ and SDL2
+Connect Four game created with C++ and SDL2